CPLN-680-Spring-2022/ChiZhang_OverbuiltRetail/README.md

-# Identifying shopping centers with high operating loss risk and potential redevelopment opportunities
+# Identifying shopping centers with high operating loss risk and potential redevelopment opportunities in an overbuilt market

 Chi Zhang, MUSA 2022
 ## Background